 Medicines That Can Cause Low Thyroid Hormone

-That's why it's important to give a complete history of all the medications you take to your doctor.
+That's why it's important to give a complete history of all the medications you take to your doctor and pharmacist.
 That includes prescription drugs, over-the-counter medications, and even vitamins and herbals.
 It's amazing how many drug interactions can occur, even with "natural" herbal products.

 Synthroid Drug Interactions Can Affect Absorption

 Iron, calcium and aluminum may commonly be found in vitamins, minerals, and antacids, so be careful with over-the-counter (OTC) medicines.
 Drugs that may bind with Synthroid and lower absorption include:

 Dogs are most commonly affected by hypothyroidism, but cats and horses can also be affected rarely by the gland disorder.

 In dogs, the symptoms are similar to what you see in humans: tiredness, cold intolerance, no interest in playing or exercise, and weight gain.

 Join a Group.
 Be a Contributor.

-Thyroid treatment is a lifelong process, so lean upon your healthcare team and those with similar experiences for support.
+- Thyroid treatment is a lifelong process, so lean upon your healthcare team and those with similar experiences for support.

 Finished: Synthroid: The Hardest Working Drug Around?

 - AbbVie.
 Synthroid Package Insert.
-Accessed 1/30/2017 at http://www.rxabbvie.com/pdf/synthroid.pdf
+Revised 7/2020.
+Accessed January 27, 2021 at http://www.rxabbvie.com/pdf/synthroid.pdf

 - FDA Consumer.
-Thyroid Medications: Q & A with Mary Parks, M.D.
-Accessed 1/30/2017 at https://www.drugs.com/fda-consumer/thyroid-medications-q-a-with-mary-parks-m-d-26.html
+Thyroid Medications: Q and A with Mary Parks, M.D.
+Accessed January 7, 2022 at https://www.drugs.com/fda-consumer/thyroid-medications-q-a-with-mary-parks-m-d-26.html

 - After 46 Years of Sales, Thyroid Drug Needs F.D.A.
 Approval.
-New Yrok Times.
-Accessed 1/29/2017 at http://www.nytimes.com/2001/07/24/science/after-46-years-of-sales-thyroid-drug-needs-fda-approval.html
+New York Times.
+Accessed January 7, 2022 at http://www.nytimes.com/2001/07/24/science/after-46-years-of-sales-thyroid-drug-needs-fda-approval.html